MukundhPL/Buzz-Backend/README.md

 # Buzz-Backend
-Backend for Buzz, the buzzer for quizzes
+Backend for Buzz, the buzzer for quizzes\n
 Made with NodeJs and Socket.io